indrek777/whtzup-app/README_DOCKER.md

-# 🐳 WhtzUp Event Discovery App - Docker Deployment
+# 🐳 Event Discovery App - Docker Deployment

-This repository contains a complete Docker setup for the WhtzUp Event Discovery App, making it easy to deploy and manage the application in any environment.
+This repository contains a complete Docker setup for the Event Discovery App, making it easy to deploy and manage the application in any environment.

 ## 📋 What's Included